 17. The Nestle Crunch Eggs is our first Easter candy packing high-fructose corn syrup in its ingredient list.
 The label claims that HFCS is less than 1% so in my opinion, if you just HAVE TO HAVE one of these little egg drops then I really think one or two won’t hurt you.
 The serving size is for 5…so just stick to a couple.
 If you do have all five, think about this: 190 calories, 10 grams of fat, 25 grams of carbs—21 of which are sugar.
 But the scariest thing of all about these eggs?
 Not only do they contain HFCS, but after the top ingredient—sugar—the next two most abundant ingredients are hydrogenated coconut oil and hydrogenated palm kernel oil.
 TWO hydrogenated oils.
 Even the cocoa, “alkalized cocoa” just sounds scary to me.
 Why not plain cocoa?
 Why does everything have to be chemical processed?
 Just avoid the crunch.
 Stay far, far away.

 16. The next “worst” Easter candy—and the one with the most high-fructose corn syrup in the list—just happens to be my ultimate favorite: The Cadbury Crème Egg.
 Go flippin’ figure, right?
 This little chocolaty cream-filled gooey goodness—that I look forward to each and every year—contains an alarmingly high amount of high-fructose corn syrup.
 And the other top ingredients are sugar, corn syrup (more sugar), and then more sugar.
 Ugh.
 Just ONE is 150 calories, 6 grams of fat, 24 grams of carbs, and 20 grams of sugar.
 HOWEVER—and this is a BIG however—apparently the eggs appear to be gluten free.
 I stumbled upon a site that I have book marked for future reference: celiacfamily.com.
 Click HERE to check out an entire list of gluten-free candy.
-So while the Cadbury Egg may destroy all my dieting efforts, at least I don’t have to worry about stomach cramps from the gluten.
-Boy do I know how to pick ‘em, huh?
+So while the Cadbury Egg might rank as one of the worst, nutritionally, at least I don’t have to worry about stomach cramps from the gluten.
+Boy do I know how to pick ’em, huh?

 14. Finally—out of the egg basket.
 Next in line, weighing in at 210 calories, 11 grams of fat, 27 grams of carbs and 21 grams of sugar is…drum roll…The Easter Kit Kat Bar!
 Let me point out that nothing is special about this kit kat except that the packaging is Easter-colored.
 And those numbers listed above are for one small kit kat package.
 Kinda takes the fun out of it, doesn’t it?